kxxjxxl/MERN-fullstack-from-scratch/README.md

 # mern-from-scratch

-a full stack project to learn:
+a full stack project to learn all the skills that i learned and apply them with no prior setup.
+Although i used stackoverflow a lot haha.

 ## Technologies used
 #### Client-Side